flowfree/lambda-qrcode/README.md

 Update the User Permissions
 ---------------------------
-The user or role that creates the function needs to have the `GetRepositoryPolicy`, `SetRepositoryPolicy`, and `InitiateLayerUpload` policies:
+The user or role that creates the Lambda function later needs to have the `GetRepositoryPolicy`, `SetRepositoryPolicy`, and `InitiateLayerUpload` policies:

         {
           "Version": "2012-10-17",